2023 Most Popular Curriculum & Instruction Master's Degree Schools in Missouri

 Women make up 73% of the curriculum majors at the school.

 Missouri Baptist University did quite well in this year’s ranking of the most popular places for curriculum and instruction students to get a master’s degree.
 It came in at #7 on the list.
-Located in the suburb of Saint Louis, MBU is a private not-for-profit school with a small student population.
+Located in the large suburb of Saint Louis, MBU is a private not-for-profit college with a small student population.

 Women make up 82% of the curriculum majors at the school.